 While most tend to think of violence and murder as being associated with big cities, small towns are not immune to devious people looking for a kill.
 In fact, crimes in small towns can be even more gruesome and upsetting than those in big cities.
-Not only is it unnerving when places with low crime rate suddenly suffer serious horror, the suspect is usually someone everyone in town knows.
-With small town killings, your forced to face the prospect the killer is someone you know - someone you think of as a friend.
+Not only is it unnerving when places with low crime rates suddenly suffer serious horror, but the suspect is also usually someone everyone in town knows.
+With small-town killings, you're forced to face the prospect that the killer is someone you know - someone you think of as a friend.

-There is no shortage of small town killings but these gruesome murders make the list for being especially brutal and creepy.
-It's amazing to see how much violence can happen in places normally considered quiet, peaceful, and of course, safe.
+There is no shortage of small-town killings, but these gruesome murders make the list for being especially brutal and creepy.
+It's amazing to see how much violence can happen in places normally considered quiet, peaceful, and safe.
 And they all take place in areas where children can normally walk around without worry, where doors are never locked.
 The murders in those places are a special sort of unnatural.

-They will make you reconsider you're next trip to somewhere nice and quiet.
+They will make you reconsider your next trip to somewhere nice and quiet.
 You might want to stick to the cities, where at least you know to keep an eye out.

 David Parker Ray - The Toy Box Killer

-David Parker Ray, aka The Toy Box Killer, is accused of killing as many as 60 people near the small town of Truth or Consequences, NM.
-While the bodies were never discovered, Ray was convicted of kidnapping and torture in 2001.
+David Parker Ray, AKA the Toy Box Killer, is accused of killing over 50 people near a small town called Truth of Consequences in New Mexico in the 1990s.
+While the bodies were never discovered, Ray was convicted of kidnapping and torture.
 He died in 2002 after he had a heart attack.

 The Kunz Family Mass Murder

-The murder of the Kunz family in Athens, WI - a town of less than 1,000 people - became creepier and creepier as more details were unearthed.
-In 1987, three elderly siblings and their 30-year-old nephew were murdered by gunshot wounds to the head on their property in the middle of the night.
-Kenneth Kunz, another nephew of the siblings, lived on the property but in a separate trailer from where his two aunts, uncle, and brother were killed.
+The murder of the Kunz family in Athens, Wisconsin - a town of only around 1,000 people - became creepier and creepier as more details were unearthed.
+In 1987, three elderly siblings and their 30-year-old nephew were murdered by gunshots to the head on their property in the middle of the night.
+Kenneth Kunz, another nephew of the siblings, lived on the property, but in a separate trailer from where his two aunts, uncle, and brother were killed.

 He discovered the three bodies.
 He also noticed his mother, Helen, was missing.

-When police arrived they soon discovered the family had been hoarders.
-They also discovered Helen had bought a .22 rifle - the same type as the murder weapon - days before the killing.
-As they poked around more they discovered a slew of disturbing and strange facts: Helen's grandmother had been murdered by her own son, the house was full of strange pornographic images, and Helen's brother was also the father of her son, Kenneth.
+When police arrived, they soon discovered the family had been hoarders.
+They also learned Helen had bought a .22 rifle - the same type as the murder weapon - days before the killing.
+As they poked around more, they discovered a slew of disturbing and strange facts: Helen's grandmother had been murdered by her own son and the house was full of strange pornographic images.
 Evidence revealed the entire family was probably incestuous.

-In another horrific twist, nine months after the murders Helen's body was found buried in a swamp not even 20 miles away.
-A local man who knew the family - and believed they had substantial cash - was charged and later acquitted for the murders.
-He was later charged for the kidnapping of Helen, thanks to new testimony from an ex-girlfriend.
+In another horrific twist, nine months after the murders, Helen's body was found buried in a swamp less than 20 miles away.
+A local man who knew the family - and believed they had substantial cash - was charged with and later acquitted of the murders.
+He was later charged with the kidnapping of Helen, thanks to new testimony from an ex-girlfriend.
 He says he was wrongly convicted.

 The Texarkana Moonlight Murderer

 The Texarkana Moonlight Murderer wreaked havoc in a tiny town on the Texas-Arkansas border in 1946.
-In 10 weeks five people were dead and another three survived attacks by the same man.
-He was dubbed the Phantom Killer or Phantom Slayer, because of his disturbing white mask he wore, which some described as just a sack with holes for eyes.
+In 10 weeks, five people were killed and another three survived attacks by the same man.
+He was dubbed the Phantom Killer or Phantom Slayer because of the disturbing white mask he wore, which some described as just a sack with holes cut out for eyes.

-Not only did he brutally beat and, in some cases, shoot the victims, there was also a horrific game-play aspect to his murders.
-He told one of the first victims, Mary Jeanne Larrey, to run away, so he could chase her and then sexually assault her, before telling her to run away again.
+Not only did he brutally beat and, in some cases, shoot his victims, but there was also a horrific game-play aspect to his murders.
+He told one of the first victims, Mary Jeanne Larrey, to run away so he could chase her and then sexually assault her, before telling her to run away again.
 Although she survived, many didn't.

 The murders affected the whole town, with people arming themselves and a curfew being instated.
 To make matters even worse, the killer was never found and the murders remained unsolved.